unibeck/solstatus/packages/cli/README.md

-# SolStatus Infrastructure CLI
+# SolStatus CLI

-A command-line interface for managing SolStatus infrastructure using Effect/CLI.
+The main command-line interface for managing SolStatus infrastructure and operations.

 ## Installation